 We would like to provide an update on the current status of Fletcher Free Library operations.

 The Library has temporarily instituted an automatic renewal policy for items that do not have holds on them, and suspended all new fines.
 We hope that this helps alleviate concerns patrons may have over accruing late fines.
-Kindly hold on to your items until further notice.
-The book drop boxes are both closed.

 If you are not a regular user of our online resources, now is great time to start to using them.
 Your library card gives you access to ebooks, downloadable audio, streaming films & tv shows, online language classes and many other educational classes.
 You only need your library card and your pin number to access them.
 During this time we will have help available.
 Contact us by emailing email@example.com or using the chat feature on our website during regular business hours.